txyon/MoNE_Portfolio/README.md

 | 3.2mm    |     8    |
 | 3.75mm   |     9    |

 A piece of 13mm thick plywood supported the strands as they were fed into the holes.
-This support held the fibres perpendicular to the top face of the board, holding the lighting surface parallel with the lens on the camera reducing visual errors.
+This support held the fibres perpendicular to the top face of the board, holding the lighting surface parallel to the lens on the camera, reducing visual errors.
 The following images show the underside and top of the plywood housing the optic strands.
-On the left, the underside of the ply shows the distribution and sizing of the holes and stand placement.
+The ply's underside on the left shows the holes' distribution sizing and strand placement.
 The right shows the final "Star" layout used in the experiments.

 <figure>
   <p align="center">